josh-oiknine/health-deals-admin/docs/overview.md

 # Health Deals Admin - Project Overview

 ## Introduction
-Health Deals Admin is a web-based administration panel designed for managing health-related products, deals, and categories.
+Health Deals Admin is a web-based administration panel designed for managing health-related products, deals, categories, and blog content.
 The application is built using modern PHP with a robust MVC architecture, providing a secure and efficient platform for managing health product deals and related data.

 ## Technology Stack
 - **Backend Framework**: PHP 8.2 with Slim Framework 4.x